ndo2e10/dev/nats.md

 +OK
 ```

-* second terminal, connecz and publish to subject=test, content length=1, payload=A
+* second terminal, connect and publish to subject=test, content length=1, payload=A

 ```
 telnet localhost 4222